 Rental Cars

 You can rent a car if you prefer total independence.
 Roads are generally easy to navigate, although driving is on the left side.
-In addition, you’ll need a temporary St. Kitts driving permit, which rental agencies issue on the spot.
+In addition, you’ll need a temporary driving permit, which rental agencies issue on the spot.
 For short port days, most travelers still choose taxis or tours.

 Water Transport